 This dataset contains the age-standardized mortality rate for both sexes combined (deaths per 100,000 population) for groups of noncommunicable diseases from 1980 to 2014.
 Diseases are classified based on Level 1 and 2 Causes of Death in the Global Burden of Disease Hierarchy.
-Groups of diseases under the Noncommunicable Diseases are the following:
+Groups of diseases under the Noncommunicable Diseases (Neoplasms, Cardiovascular diseases, Chronic respiratory diseases, Cirrhosis and other chronic liver diseases, Digestive diseases, Neurological disorders, Mental and substance use disorders, Diabetes, urogenital, blood, and endocrine diseases, Musculoskeletal disorders, Other noncommunicable diseases) are the following:

 Neoplasms (level 2): esophageal cancer; stomach cancer; liver cancer; larynx cancer; tracheal, bronchus, and lung cancer; breast cancer; cervical cancer; uterine cancer; prostate cancer; colon and rectal cancer; lip and oral cavity cancer; nasopharynx cancer; other pharynx cancer; gallbladder and biliary tract cancer; pancreatic cancer; malignant skin melanoma; nonmelanoma skin cancer; ovarian cancer; testicular cancer; kidney cancer; bladder cancer; brain and nervous system cancer; thyroid cancer; mesothelioma; Hodgkin lymphoma; non-Hodgkin lymphoma; multiple myeloma; leukemia; other neoplasms